CPSLabGU/gttcan/README.md

 Each node on the G-TTCan network will need the following information:

-Node ID(s): The ID(s) to be used for this node.
+*Node ID(s)*: The ID(s) to be used for this node.
 Node ID's 1-7 are reserved for time masters.
 It is *possible* for a node to identify/respond as 2 IDs (schizophrenic node) however this may introduce unexpected complexity or behaviour and should be carefully considered.

-Current Time: The current network time (in units of 0.1 us).
-This should be syncrhonised when receiving a [Reference Message}(reference-message) and maintained at best-effort resolution by the node.
+*Current Time*: The current network time (in units of 0.1 us).
+This should be syncrhonised when receiving a [Reference Message](reference-message) and maintained at best-effort resolution by the node.

+### Masters

+Node's with an ID of 1 - 7 are potential master nodes.

+Primary Master (ID: 1): This node should